In 30 states, child care costs more than college

 The answer is that it's a tough business to operate.
 Regulations covering health, safety, staffing ratios and educational requirements keep young children safe, but also drive up costs.
 Profit margins are razor thin, to the point where many centers need to care for the maximum allowed number of children just to break even.

-Our Child Care Facilities program helps child care providers understand how to best control their business costs and keep quality care affordable to parents.
+Our Child Care program helps child care providers understand how to best control their business costs and keep quality care affordable to parents.
 Our current Business of Child Care initiative is providing group and customized training to the directors of nine North Country centers.
 They are generally good businesspeople already they have to be.

 A combination of private and public support keep college accessible for most working families.
 How can we, in our own communities, in our own New Hampshire way, make these most-important learning years affordable to our working families?
 What ideas do you have?